 Working with such a wide range of students at different ages and levels is both rewarding and invaluable: to appreciate how students learn and develop across a much wider plane and the challenges faced at advanced levels provides perspective and understanding, help shape the learning programmes of those just starting out.

 Establishing the basics

-Taking your first steps as a beginner may be daunting but with a carefully-selected programme of attractive and enticing pieces, along with supportive exercises to develop your technique, you will soon have the basis of a musical foundation on which to build.
+Taking your first steps as a beginner may sound daunting but with a carefully selected programme of attractive and enticing pieces, along with supportive exercises to develop your technique, you will soon a musical foundation on which to build your skills.